medienverbinder/vegas/README.md

 Installation

+- download/enable this Drupal8 version of Vegas module
+- download Vegas jQuery/Zepto Plugin from: [https://github.com/jaysalvat/vegas](http://vegas.jaysalvat.com/)
-    Download and extract "dist" folder to libraries/vegas Configure at /admin/vegas
+- extract "dist" folder to libraries/vegas
+- configure at */admin/config/media/vegas* and define paths and images for displaying the background images

 New features (different from Drupal 7 module)
 ---------------------------------------------